DiegoMunozPerez/Team-4-Week-9/README.md

 ### In plain English describe the function and use of a multiplexer.

-A multiPlexer is used to conveert 4-inputs and two switches allowing us to produce a single output.
+A multiPlexer is used to conveert 4-inputs and two switches allowing us to produce a single output / choose one output.

 ### In plain English describe the function and use of a demultiplexer.